Select Page

 An example of consignment inventory in action

-Jane wants to start by testing out two products: a greeting card set and a poster.
+Jane wants to start by testing two products: a greeting card set and a poster.
 She makes an agreement with the shop and hands off 50 sets of greeting cards and 100 posters.
-The shop owner loves her work and is thrilled to add the products to fill her inventory a bit more.
+The shop owner loves her work and is thrilled to add the products to the other items on her shelves.

-Jane’s posters sold out within a month!
-Her greeting cards, however, are having a little trouble.
-It’s been 60 days (which was the term limit set in their agreement), and she’s only sold 30 of the 50 sets.
+Now imagine Jane’s posters sell out within a month!
+Her greeting cards, however, need some help.
+It’s been 60 days (the term limit set in their agreement), and she’s only sold 30 of the 50 sets.
 The store owner hands back the remaining 20 that didn’t sell.

 Overall, the consignment deal was a success.
 Both Jane and the store owner made money.
-Now Jane needs to figure out another way to sell the greeting cards or come up with a more appealing design.
+Now Jane needs to find another way to sell the greeting cards or develop a more appealing design.

 What are the pros & cons of selling on consignment?